-Key Success Factor: In Person
+Key Success Factor: Face-to-Face

 If you and your direct reports work from the same location, meeting in person is easy.
 However, people are increasingly working remotely.
 Add in a commute just to hold a one-on-one and you’ve increased the cost of the time, and the meeting, significantly.
 Yet, two thirds of communication is non-verbal, so being able to see each other is important.
 There’s no substitute for meeting eyeball to eyeball, but one solution is Microsoft Teams or Zoom.
 When you video conference, you can assess body language and facial expressions, and have a deeper interaction knowing attention is not being split between reviewing emails or reports and listening to the conversation.

 You’ve decided to start holding formal one-on-ones and want to begin strong to make sure you carry on: